-The mission of the Athletic Training Program is to provide a positive learning environment with opportunities for students to master the knowledge, skills, and attitudes necessary to succeed in the athletic training profession and to uphold the ethical standards for athletic trainers as defined by the National Athletic Trainers' Association.
+The mission of the Master of Science in Athletic Training Program is to provide a positive learning environment with opportunities for students to master the knowledge, skills, and attitudes necessary to succeed in the athletic training profession and to uphold the ethical standards for athletic trainers as defined by the National Athletic Trainers' Association.

-Athletic Training Program Goals and Student Outcomes
+Master of Science in Athletic Training Program Goals and Student Outcomes

-Goal #1: The AT Program at Emporia State University is committed to providing all ATS a CAATE accredited entry level curriculum that educates students through didactic, laboratory and clinical experiences.
+Goal #1: The MSAT Program at Emporia State University is committed to providing all ATS a CAATE accredited entry level curriculum that educates students through didactic, laboratory and clinical experiences.